 Removing the tack strips from concrete padding?
 That sucked.
 Thankfully, we got a hold of some serious pry-bars and were able to pop those strips out.
 It was a work-out though.
 Fortunately, the padding wasn’t overly glued down, so scraping up bits of it was no big deal.

-One thing you’ll realize while in the midst of remodeling a vacation rental: It’s NOTHING like setting up a long-term rental.
+One thing you’ll realize while remodeling a vacation rental: It’s NOTHING like setting up a long-term rental.

 Vacation rentals are a never-ending list of to-do’s to get ‘er ready for that first booking.
 Hone your planning skills, keep checklists, and enlist HELP.
 You will get there!

-After our remodeling weekend, we had another month and a half to online shop for furnishings (Wayfair.com, Sams Club for mattresses).
-Like I mentioned earlier, Ikea provided the inspiration for the style, while the goods came from Wayfair.
+After our remodeling weekend, we had another month and a half to wrap-up shopping online for furnishings (Wayfair.com, Sam’s Club for mattresses).
+Like I mentioned earlier, Ikea inspired the style, while the goods came from Wayfair.